sumu9897/ClaimFinder-Client/README.md

 [Live Site Link](https://whereisit-fde86.web.app/)

 ## Project Overview
-ClaimFinder is a full-stack web application designed to help users reconnect with their lost or found items.
-The platform allows users to report lost belongings, browse through found items, and recover their possessions through a secure and interactive interface.
+ClaimFinder is a comprehensive full-stack web application designed to bridge the gap between lost and found items.
+The platform enables users to report lost possessions, explore a catalog of found items, and securely reclaim their belongings through an intuitive and user-friendly interface.

 ## Key Features
 - **User Authentication**: Secure login and registration using email/password and Google login.